 Refer to the link to get more detail.

 4. Script Enhancement:

-Parameterization: Parameter helps to replace hard-coded values from the script with the test data.
-In VuGen, you just need to select the value, right-click on it (the value you want to replace with parameter) and select option ‘Replace with a Parameter’ or ‘Use Existing Parameter’ option.
+Parameterization: The parameter helps to replace hard-coded values from the script with the test data.
+In VuGen, you just need to select the value, right-click on it (the value you want to replace with a parameter) and select the option ‘Replace with a Parameter’ or ‘Use Existing Parameter’ option.
 For more detail, you can refer to the Link.

-Rendezvous Points: Rendezvous Point helps to achieve the user concurrency at any step in the script.
-A rendezvous point creates intense user load on the server and enables LoadRunner to measure server performance under load for that particular functionality.
-Refer to the link to get more details on Rendezvous point and policy.
+Rendezvous Points: Rendezvous Point helps to achieve user concurrency at any step in the script.
+A rendezvous point creates an intense user load on the server and enables LoadRunner to measure server performance under load for that particular functionality.
+Refer to the link to get more details on Rendezvous Point and policy.